A Bounty of Florida Summer ProduceUpdated: August 23, 2018 Gardening

 Enter my fabulous local produce farmers Jon and Debbie Butts.

-Jon and Debbie own and operate EcoFarm, a sustainable, organic, biodynamic farm in the Tampa Bay area.
+Jon and Debbie are homesteaders.
+They own and operate EcoFarm, a sustainable, organic, biodynamic farm in the Tampa Bay area.
 I am fortunate enough to have access to the bounty of their produce on a weekly basis.

 Jon and Debbie really have a knack for growing produce even under the extreme conditions of a Florida summer.